-- Good faith attempt must be made immediately to contact parent/guardian by telephone. - Send-Written notice must be sent to the parent/guardian within 24 hours via U.S. mail. - When referring parent(s)/guardian(s) to outside agencies/ providers for services, schools must adhere to Board Policies 1213.01, 3213.01, and 4213.01 - Request for Outside Providers.
+Special Notes #1 #3 See Sexual Offenses (Other), Level IV, for obscene or Good faith attempt must be made immediately to contact lewd material. parent/guardian by telephone. #2 #4 See Vital Alerts for the policy and prescribed corrective strategies Written notice must be sent to the parent/quardian within 24 hours via U.S. mail. p.
+40. Administrators must contact Miami-Dade Schools Police #5 When referring parent(s)/guardian(s) to outside for any criminal conduct regardless of whether Schools agencies/ providers for services, schools must adhere to Police Automated Reporting (SPAR) is indicated.
+Board Policies 1213.01, 3213.01, and 4213.01 -Request for Outside Providers. $\blacktriangleright$ If the victim of a crime requests a police report, the principal or designee must report the incident to the Miami-Dade Schools Police Refer to the Glossary for an explanation of unfamiliar words used in the Code of Student Conduct.